 Your journey to picking the perfect school is just as unique.
 Just like love, there are a million fish in the collegiate sea.
 Picking your perfect match is an important choice, one that could pave the road for the rest of your life.

-In this post, we provide some insight into the factors that led some of our former students to the colleges they love.
-Here are some tips for how to pick the right school to be your valentine.
+In this post, we provide some insight into the factors that led some of our former students to their final college decisions.
+Read on to learn a few tips for how to pick the right school to be your valentine.

 With so many options, it’s important to know what you’re looking for in a future college.
 Know your “type” before you start applying to schools.
 Academics should be the priority, but factors like environment, housing, and social organizations are also important.
 Look for schools that meet several of your criteria, but don’t rush to break up with schools that only match some.
 All relationships require compromises.